-This is a common complaint that I often hear, one that is usually created by the people themselves.
+This is a common complaint, one that is usually created by the people themselves.

 Dogs exist on a survival level, more so than we humans do these days.
 We have left the cave, but many dogs still have a paw in the past.
 Simply put, if Phydo doesn’t eat, he thinks he could starve.
 Simple and basic.
 This means that food is very important to your dog.

 So how does this begging start?

 1- Somebody paid attention to the dog when he was near the table.
 “Go away!”

 That’s still attention (although negative) and tells the dog to go back and try it again.
 You know, “blah, blah, blah.”
 In dog language it means, “Go back and somebody is going to pay some attention to you.”

 2- The dog has been given no alternative place or behavior to go to or do during your mealtime, and is happiest under your table.
 (This can become a dual problem.)

 3- Someone feeds bits of table food to Phydo under the table.
 Yes, that ’s why they call it table food.
 “Oh, but he’s so cute!”

 4- Food is spilled or dropped on the floor during your meal, or you have a toddler or a softie like my husband sneaking him food.